AndersonMartins1/AndersonMartins1/README.md

-hi, i'm [AndersonMartins1](https://abhishknads.me/), a passionate self-taught frontend developer and a freelance software engineer from india. my passion for software lies with dreaming up ideas and making them come true with elegant interfaces. i take great care in the experience, architecture, and code quality of the things I build.
+Hello, I'm AndersonMartins1, a passionate self-taught frontend developer and freelancer.
+Currently, I'm Brazilian and living in the Czech Republic.
+I'm stepping into the development community and seeking job opportunities.
+My love for software lies in envisioning ideas and bringing them to life with elegant interfaces.
+I deeply care about the user experience, architecture, and code quality of the products I build.

-i am also an open-source enthusiast and maintainer. i learned a lot from the open-source community and i love how collaboration and knowledge sharing happened through open-source.
+Furthermore, I have a strong passion for games and applications, and I'm constantly learning and improving with each passing day.
+I'm eager to contribute to exciting projects and be part of a vibrant community of developers.
+Additionally, I'm an enthusiast and maintainer of open-source projects.
+I've learned a great deal from the open-source community and appreciate how collaboration and knowledge sharing thrive in this environment.

   <img align="right" alt="GIF" src="https://github.com/abhisheknaiidu/abhisheknaiidu/blob/master/code.gif?raw=true" width="500" height="320" />